 1. Ryan’s World

-Ryan Kaji, the eight-year-old boy behind this toy review channel is the highest-earning YouTuber for two years in a row.
+Ryan Kaji, the eight-year-old boy behind this toy review channel has been the highest-earning YouTuber for two years in a row.
 According to Forbes, Ryan earned $26 million and has over 25 million subscribers.

-Ryan also now has his own show at Nickelodeon and his own clothes and toys line.
+Ryan also now has his own show at Nickelodeon and his own clothing and toys line.

 2. Dude Perfect

-Dude Perfect is a channel ran by five guys.
+Dude Perfect is a channel run by five guys.
 They’ve become famous for doing comedies, stunts, and breaking world records.
-Dude Perfect has an estimated net worth of $65 million and their channel now rakes in over 52 million subscribers.
-Today, Dude Perfect has become a multinational sports and entertainment conglomerate and their followers continue to increase, thanks to numerous endorsements.
+Dude Perfect has an estimated net worth of $65 million and their channel now has over 52 million subscribers.
+Today, Dude Perfect has become a multinational sports and entertainment conglomerate, and their followers continue to increase, thanks to numerous endorsements.
 They’ve also released their own mobile app and a show on Nickelodeon.

 3. Anastasia Radzinskaya

 Anastasia Radzinskaya is the girl behind the channel called Like Natsya which currently ranks as the third highest-earning channel on YouTube.
-Anastasia’s channel started out with unboxing videos, but it later showcased her experiences and visits to different amusement parks when they travel.
+Anastasia’s channel started with unboxing videos, but it later showcased her experiences and visits to different amusement parks when she traveled.
 Her parents left their day job to focus on Anastasia’s channel, which later proved to be profitable, as it’s now earning $18 million annually.
 She has four channels, and Like Nastya is the biggest with almost 60 million subscribers.

 4. Rhett and Link